 Example: Let’s take an air purifier with 250 CFM airflow.
-We put it in a 200 sq ft room with the standard-height ceiling (8 ft).
+We put it in a 200 sq ft room with a standard-height ceiling (8 ft).
 How many air changes per hour does the unit make?

 Calculation: 250 CFM is 250 cubic feet per minute.
-In one hour (60 minutes), we get 60*250 = 15.000 cubic feet per hour.
-The whole volume of the room is 200 sq ft * 8 ft = 1.600 cubic feet.
-Such an air purifier is capable of changes the whole volumetric air in room 15.000/1.600 = 9.375 times.
+In one hour (60 minutes), we get 60*250 = 15,000 cubic feet per hour.
+The whole volume of the room is 200 sq ft * 8 ft = 1,600 cubic feet.
+Such an air purifier is capable of changing the whole volumetric air in room 15,000/1.600 = 9.375 times.

 Answer: ACH = 9.375

 Here is a neat air change per hour calculator you can freely use.
-Just put in the area, ceiling height and CFM of an HVAC device in question and you can calculate ACH:
+Just put in the area, ceiling height, and CFM of an HVAC device in question, and you can calculate ACH:

 This is the formula for ACH (air changes per hour):

-ACH = CFM / (Area x Height)
+ACH = CFM x 60 / (Area x Height)

-where ‘Area’ is the area of the space where you intend to have an HVAC device and ‘Height’ is the height of the ceiling.
+where ‘Area’ is the area of the space where you intend to have an HVAC device, and ‘Height’ is the height of the ceiling.